PoisotLab/ms_networkary_classifiers/reviews/01_mee/reviews.md

 probability of interaction) could be useful.

-> This information is given by the positive/negative predictive values; visual analysis of the results show that they do not differ across models.
-TODO
+> This information is given by the positive/negative predictive values; visual analysis of the results show that they do not differ across models, and the models were ranged and thresholded independently before averaging in the ensemble.

 L273: it seems like there are some references missing here.

-> TODO
+> Fixed

 L284: Olito & Fox, Oikos 124: 428–436, 2015 doi: 10.1111/oik.01439 might be
 a useful reference here.

+> Added

 L293: That network structure doesn’t necessarily relate to processes generating pairwise-interactions is also discussed in Olito & Fox, Oikos 124: 428–436,